harshitparikh1/harshitparikh1/README.md

 ## I'm a Developer, Learner and a music lover! ##

-- 🔭 I’m currently working as a Full Stack Developer!
+- 🔭 I’m currently working as a Data Analyst!
 - ⚡ Fun fact: I love to play chess and watch thriller movies/series

 ### Connect with me: